andrewgremlich/ai-freelance/SCRIPT.md

 Hello and welcome to my presentation!
+Thank you for coming!

 Today, I want to encourage Software Engineers everywhere to not be discouraged with the rise of AI software.
 If anything, I want you to learn how to ride the wave of AI technology so that you can adapt just as fast as other AI-enabled software engineers and companies.